Perks of Enrolling in an Accredited Patient Care Technician Program

 During the clinical externship, future PCTs will work in the field and receive hands-on training and guidance from professionals.

-The coursework and externship prepare students to take one of three national certification exams: Certified Patient Care Technician/Assistant (CPCT/A) from the NHA, NCPCT (Patient Care Technician) from the NCCT, or the AMCA’s Patient Care Technician certification.
+The accredited coursework and externship prepare students to take one of three national certification exams: Certified Patient Care Technician/Assistant (CPCT/A) from the NHA, NCPCT (Patient Care Technician) from the NCCT, or the AMCA’s Patient Care Technician certification.

-CareerStep’s online training offers the knowledge and experience PCTs need without the mountain of student debt.
+CareerStep’s accredited online training offers the knowledge and experience PCTs need without the mountain of student debt.
 Beyond affordability, the online format also offers flexibility.
 Even though the course can be completed full-time in four months, students have access to the program for up to one year.
 This time frame allows them to complete their training at a schedule and pace that fits their lifestyle.